PickNikRobotics/deep_grasp_demo/deep_grasp_task/README.md

 * camera.yaml: depth camera extrinsic parameters used to transform the grasp candidates from the depth camera optical link to the frame of the base link of the robot

-* panda_object.yaml: Panda configurations and object pick and place configurations.
+* panda_object.yaml: Panda configurations and object pick and place configurations